-54 The medical renal biopsy forms an important part of the diagnosis and management of 55 patients presenting with acute kidney injury, proteinuria/nephrotic syndrome, nephritic

-1 syndrome and chronic kidney disease.
-It is an invasive procedure associated with a risk of 2 serious and potentially life-threatening complications.
-The decision of whether to perform a 3 renal biopsy is based on a careful risk-benefit assessment.
-Once the decision to perform a 4 renal biopsy has been made, it is essential that laboratory and diagnostic procedures are in 5 place to optimise the clinical benefit obtained from the biopsy.
-The final diagnosis frequently depends on combining clinical, biochemical and serological data with that from light 6 7 microscopy (LM), immunohistology and electron microscopy (EM).
-If any of these elements is lacking, it may not be possible to reach a diagnosis.
-The following recommendations are 8 9 regarded as the minimum acceptable practice for medical renal biopsies.
-Much of the content of the tissue pathways represents custom and practice, and is based on the substantial 10 11 clinical experience of the authors.
+The medical renal biopsy forms an important part of the diagnosis and management of patients presenting with acute kidney injury, proteinuria/nephrotic syndrome, nephritic syndrome and chronic kidney disease.
+It is an invasive procedure associated with a risk of serious and potentially life-threatening complications.
+The decision of whether to perform a renal biopsy is based on a careful risk-benefit assessment.
+Once the decision to perform a renal biopsy has been made, it is essential that laboratory and diagnostic procedures are in place to optimise the clinical benefit obtained from the biopsy.
+The final diagnosis frequently depends on combining clinical, biochemical and serological data with that from light microscopy (LM), immunohistology and electron microscopy (EM).
+If any of these elements are lacking, it may not be possible to reach a diagnosis.
+The following recommendations are regarded as the minimum acceptable practice for medical renal biopsies.
+Much of the content of the tissue pathways represents custom and practice, and is based on the substantial clinical experience of the authors.
 Published evidence to support the recommendations has been identified by PubMed search and referenced where appropriate.
-The strength of 12 13 supporting evidence for specific elements is indicated using modified SIGN guidance.
+The strength of supporting evidence for specific elements is indicated using modified SIGN guidance.